History amir khusro

 Gori gori baiyan, hari hari chu?iyan

-baiyan paka? dhar linhi re mose naina milaike
+baiyan paka? dhar linhi re mose naina

 Bal bal jaun main tore rang rajva